 How to deal with shedding pet hair

-When it comes to shedding pet hair, Huskies and Golden Retrievers aren't the only culprits.
+When it comes to shedding pet hair, Malamutes and Golden Retrievers aren't the only culprits.
 Small to medium breeds like Chihuahuas, Shelties and Pomeranians are more than capable of coating the entire house in a fur blanket during summer.
 It covers the furniture, floors, clothes, and more often than not ends up an unwelcome garnish at dinner time.
 To help you out, we've out together a guide to the best ways to deal with shedding pet hair.

 If you're vacuuming your floors twice daily but never brushing Fluffy you're shooting yourself in the foot.
 Daily brushing is required during shedding seasons, particularly for dogs or cats with a double coat.
 Before you start, make sure you have the right brush or comb for your dog depending on their coat type, length and size; noting that some dogs will require more than one type of brush.